flexera-public/right_st/README.md

 The following ServerTemplate related commands are supported:

 ```
-  st show <name|href|id>
+right_st st show <name|href|id>
   Show a single ServerTemplate

-  st upload <path>...
+right_st st upload <path>...
   Upload a ServerTemplate specified by a YAML document
   Flags:
     -x, --prefix: Append a prefix to ServerTemplate and RightScript names when
                   uploading.
 For creating dev/test versions of ServerTemplates.

-  st download <name|href|id> [<path>]
+right_st st download <name|href|id> [<path>]
   Download a ServerTemplate and all associated RightScripts/Attachments to disk

-  st validate <path>...
+right_st st validate <path>...
   Validate a ServerTemplate YAML document
 ```

 ## Contributors